Career Opportunities for Graduates:

 - Policy- related and law firms such as Winstead have hired our students in the past

-Companies who have offered positions are
+Companies that have offered positions are

 - Southwest Research Institute